jumayevgadam/Asynchronous-playback-event-collector/README.md

 # Asynchronous Playback Event Collector

 ## Introduction

-You manage the event processing department at Belet and are responsible for processing playback events that come from users.
+We need to manage the event processing department at Belet and are responsible for processing playback events that come from users.
 You regularly receive a batch of events that have pre-filled information about the playback event.

-You decide to automate and optimize the event processing process to improve playback performance.

 ## Task

-You need to write an implementation of the `EventCollector` interface.
+We need to write an implementation of the `EventCollector` interface.
 This interface can be found in the `collector.go` file.
 The service must process the events passed to the `Handle(...)` method and return an operation that is responsible for the progress of this processing.

 Each event contains incomplete information upon receipt: it does not contain the user's region and device model.
 Before processing this event, this information must be completed.
 You can get the information in a separate service.